-For the study, we will access pseudonymous data (this is where your data will be given a code, instead of using your name) from your NIV machine to measure how many hours per day you use NIV and how your NIV machine is working.
+For the study, the research team will receive 'pseudonymised' (this is where your data will be given a code, instead of using your name) data from your NIV machine, for the first 12 weeks of your treatment.
+This is to measure how many hours per day you use NIV.
+We will not share this information with your healthcare team.

 We will also ask you to complete some questionnaires about your breathing symptoms and quality of life at the start of the study and at 12 weeks.
-These can be completed at home via post, telephone or online.
+You can take as long as you need to complete them and this can be done at home on the telephone, or via post or online.
 We will also ask you to wear an oxygen monitor on your finger whilst you sleep at home for one night which will be delivered in the post and collected.